-Fitzpatrick, Sir Bernard Edward Barnaby (1848–1937), 2nd Baron Castletown , landlord, soldier, sportsman, and adventurer, was born 29 July 1848 in London, only son and eldest of six children of John Wilson Fitzpatrick, 1st Baron Castletown, soldier and landlord, of Abbeyleix, Queen's Co.
+Fitzpatrick, Sir Bernard Edward Barnaby (1848–1937), 2nd Baron Castletown, landlord, soldier, sportsman, and adventurer, was born 29 July 1848 in London, only son and eldest of six children of John Wilson Fitzpatrick, 1st Baron Castletown, soldier and landlord, of Abbeyleix, Queen's Co.
 (Laois), and Augusta Fitzpatrick (née Douglas) of Coote Hill, Co.
 Armagh.
 He spent his early years at the family seat of Granston Manor, Abbeyleix, before going to Eton (1861), where Arthur Balfour (qv) was among his friends.
 Entering Brasenose College, Oxford (1868), he studied law and modern history, and was an enthusiastic contributor to several violent town-and-gown confrontations, gaining an enduring reputation for being good with his fists.
-He also had some notable eccentricities: he kept a 14 foot tame python in his rooms until, one afternoon, it almost strangled his chambermaid who was saved only by his early return.
+He also had some notable eccentricities: he kept a 14 ft tame python in his rooms until, one afternoon, it almost strangled his chambermaid who was saved only by his early return.
 He graduated with second-class honours before undertaking a tour of the Continent, learning German during an extended stay in Dresden, having earlier been taught French by his mother.

 In 1870 he served as an ambulance worker for the Red Cross Society in the Franco–German war, attending wounded soldiers and working in a typhus and typhoid hospital.
 He witnessed the Paris Commune, and strongly disapproved of it.
 He referred to its supporters as ‘rats’, and was almost shot by a woman intent on moving her family to a large Parisian mansion.
 Returning to London (1871), he was commissioned as a junior subaltern in the 1st Life Guards, and embarked on a passionate, if episodic, love affair with the army.
-On marrying (1874) he resigned his commission, but later served with the 4th Bn, Leinster Regt, as lieutenant-colonel and honorary colonel.
+On marrying (1874) he resigned his commission, but later served with the 4th Battalion, Leinster Regiment, as lieutenant-colonel and honorary colonel.
 In the victorious Egyptian campaign (1881–2) he was decorated for his heroism, before suffering severe sunstroke chasing Arabs up the pyramids.
 In the first Boer war he served as assistant adjutant-general to Gen. (later Earl) Roberts (qv) and was again decorated for valour.
 He regretted being too old to fight in the first world war, but was a vigorous army recruiting agent in Ireland.

-He was made high sheriff of Queen's Co. in 1876, and was also a DL and JP in the county.
+He was made high sheriff of Queen's Co. in 1876, and was also a deputy lieutenant and justice of the peace in the county.
 In 1880 he was easily elected conservative MP for Portarlington, Queen's Co.
 Despite a long-standing reputation as a good landlord, threats from land leaguers in Queen's Co. forced him to take an armed guard for several months.
 He attributed his safety, however, to the fact that he was known as a deadly shot who would shoot first and apologise later.
 In 1883 he succeeded his father to his father's seat in the house of lords, where he was generally politically moderate.
 He made an advanced nationalist speech in 1896 after a royal commission reported that Ireland was being overtaxed by £3 million a year, but this was exceptional.
 He favoured giving Ireland control of purely Irish affairs and was a member of the Irish Reform Association founded by Lord Dunraven (qv) in 1906.

-While serving as chancellor of the RUI (1906–10), he helped formulate the scheme that led to the establishment of the National University of Ireland.
+While serving as chancellor of the Royal University of Ireland (RUI) (1906–10), he helped formulate the scheme that led to the establishment of the National University of Ireland.
 He worked with Horace Plunkett (qv) in his various enterprises, supported the Wyndham land act, and in 1906 published a pamphlet, A plea for tillage on co-operative lines, which proposed migration from congested districts to the richer farming areas and the promotion of tillage based on the old clan system.
 A friend of Douglas Hyde (qv), he gave financial assistance to the Gaelic League and formed the shortlived Celtic Association to foster Celtic culture.
 Conversant in Irish, he learned the language on holidays in Connemara, having fallen in love with a local girl.